 Water and sewer projects, and repair works

-We’ve revised our own events calendar and withdrawn mobile water fountain bookings for the immediate time, consistent with government advice to cancel mass gatherings.
+We’ve paused mobile water fountain bookings for the immediate time.
 Read more about our community events support.

 There’s no need to buy bottled water for drinking.
 Safe, clean tap water will continue to be supplied directly to your home every day.

-Water is an essential service and we are well prepared to manage our response to COVID-19.
+Water is an essential service and we are well prepared to manage our response to coronavirus (COVID-19).
 To learn more about how our water supplies are protected, read the Water Services Association of Australia COVID-19 Fact Sheet

 Making every drop count